level-level/Clarkson-Theme/INSTALLATION.md

 ### Default
 Clone repository or download zip and rename to your project's name.

-### Install composer
+### Install Composer
 1. Install [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) / [short info](https://www.abeautifulsite.net/installing-composer-on-os-x)
 2. Run `composer install` in this theme folder.

-### Install Gulp
+### Install Dependencies

-Building the theme requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of npm: `npm install -g npm@latest`.

-From the command line in the `/development` directory:

-1. Install [gulp](http://gulpjs.com) globally with `npm install -g gulp`
-2. Navigate to the development folder in the theme directory
-3. Run `npm install`
+1. Run `npm install`

 You now have all the necessary dependencies to run the build process.

 ## Usage

 ### Available gulp commands

+Gulp is installed via NPM so it's available via `node_modules/gulp/bin/gulp.js` directory.
+But if you want to install it globaly, please make sure you have the latest version [gulp](http://gulpjs.com).

 From the command line in the `/development` directory: